Fabian Lenssen

 Fabian Lenssen is a Dutch music producer, songwriter and remixer.
 He began producing and writing Electronic, Pop and Urban music since the late 1980s, and has produced, written and remixed for internationally known musicians, including Michael Jackson, David Guetta, Madonna, R3hab, Rihanna, Jennifer Lopez, Nervo, Lady Gaga, Flo Rida, Katy Perry, LMFAO, Fedde le Grand, Moby, Enrique Iglesias, Pitull, Diddy, Sidney Samson, Akon, Skylar Grey, Havana Brown, Jean Roch, Calvin Harris, Sander van Doorn, T-Pain, and Benny Benassi.

 Musical beginnings

 Lenssen started producing music as a teenager.
 He worked with several artists including Dutch Hip Hop performer Tony Scott, and produced several chart topping single hits, including “The Chief”, “Get In To It”, “Love Let Love" and a number of albums, including Chameleon in 1993.
 He produced Pop, Hip Hop, Urban, and other music genres.

-In mid 2004, Lenssen moved into Electronic Dance Music and for several years was part of the production team that created the "Dirty Dutch" sound for Dj Chuckie.
+In mid-2004, Lenssen moved into Electronic Dance Music and for several years was part of the production team that created the "Dirty Dutch" sound for Dj Chuckie.
 Lenssen started producing music for DJ R3hab, creating his “Chainsaw” sound.

 Production and recording with other artists

-Fabian Lenssen has produced and written music for well-known recording artists and DJs.
-He has also won major awards like BUMA and has recently signed a deal with Talpa music.
+Fabian Lenssen has worked as a songwriter and producer for a range of recording artists and DJs.
+In 2013, his work on Enrique Iglesias’s “Finally Found You” was recognized with a BMI Pop Award; Talpa Music was listed as the song’s publisher.

-In 2013, Lenssen is continuing to produce EDM and POP music through his company called “The Creed”.